-Other factors can increase your chances for peripheral artery disease, including:
+Certain factors increase your chances for peripheral artery disease, including:

 The good news

-If you’re at risk for peripheral artery disease or have been diagnosed with PAD, it’s worth knowing that:
+If you’re at risk for peripheral artery disease or have been diagnosed with PAD:

-- PAD is easily diagnosed in a simple, painless way.
+- PAD is diagnosed in a simple, painless way.

 - You can take control: Follow your doctor’s recommendations and strive to lead a heart-healthy lifestyle.